 - Not as valuable or sought after as diamonds

 - Softer than diamonds, store it by itself to prevent gems from scratching your opal.
 Diamonds, rubies, sapphires, and emeralds can all scratch the October birthstone.

 If you still can’t decide between diamonds and opals, why not choose an opal with diamond accents?

 Opal and Tourmaline: Two Stunning Gemstones

-Anyone born in October enjoys two birthstones.
-Both expressions of October’s birthstone, opal, and tourmaline, are beautiful enough to inspire artistic creation.
+Anyone born in October can enjoy both an opal and tourmaline birthstone.
+Both versions of October’s birthstone, opal, and tourmaline, are beautiful enough to inspire artistic creation.
 With the variety of beautiful colors in these two versions of the October birthstone, you have every opportunity to design truly unique jewelry.
 It is an understatement to say that either of October’s birthstones could be the most modern birthstone.

-Whether you choose to believe that opals brought healing powers or tourmaline artistic expression, it is clear that those born in October enjoy a diverse and stunning selection of birthstones.
+Whether you choose to believe that opals brought healing powers or tourmaline can inspire artistic expression, it is clear that those born in October enjoy a diverse and stunning selection of birthstones for fine jewelry.

 Learn new things about birthstone jewelry, specifically November birthstone here.